ZecHub/zechub/site/zcashecosystem/cypherpunkzero.md

 The creative work has most notably focused on an [NFT series](https://opensea.io/collection/cypherpunk-zero), but a [prologue comic](https://halo.electriccoin.co/#view-prologue) and [collectible toy](https://mightyjaxx.com/products/cypherpunk-zero) have also been released.

-The NFT community, mostly active on Twitter, has even created a [decentralized organization (DAO)](https://twitter.com/TakeshiBrock/status/1542580406570164225) to organize and complete projects supporting the campaign, and the broader Zcash community.
+The NFT community, mostly active on Twitter, has even created a [decentralized organization (DAO)](https://twitter.com/CypherpunkDAO) to organize and complete projects supporting the campaign, and the broader Zcash community.

+## Anti-roadmap Roadmap

+We’ve seen too many projects over-promise and under-deliver on their NFT roadmaps.
+As such, there is no formal roadmap.

+Trust that we’ve got some amazing, exclusive perks in the pipeline for NFT holders—some expected, some unexpected.
+Buckle up and join us for the ride :slight_smile:

 ## Who is Stranger Wolf?